Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: Open Challenges

-\textbf{Unlocking the black box and the interpretability of VRS}: Complex VRS rely on deep learning and have demonstrated outstanding performance in generating significant recommendations.
+A-VRSs rely on deep learning and have performed better than other model types in generating significant recommendations.
 However, they suffer from the so-called "black-box" problem, which hinders interpreting what happens "under the hood".
-Thus, interpretability is an important aspect in the development and deployment of these systems.
+Thus, interpretability is an important aspect of developing and deploying these systems.
 According to the European Commission \cite{european2020artificial}, interpretable systems create safer digital environments for users, developers, and business stakeholders, while encouraging privacy, trustworthiness, and fairness.
 In critical scenarios - e.g., healthcare and finance - the lack of interpretability makes it difficult to trust the model.
-As a consequence, it renders the predictions useless.
-Moreover, visualizations could be misleading if the decision process of the model cannot be unrolled and interpreted.
+Moreover, visualizations could be misleading if the model's decision process cannot be unrolled and interpreted.
 Imagine a non-expert user utilizing an uninterpretable VRS to suggest charts for data on non-smoker patients with lung cancer.
-The VRS suggests a chart showing the relationship between mutations of certain genes \cite{dabir2014ret} and the likelihood of having lung cancer.
+The VRS suggests a chart showing the relationship between mutations of certain genes \cite{dabir2014ret} and the likelihood having lung cancer.
 A trained doctor would know that lung cancer is not only caused by these mutations, but a less experienced user might misunderstand the chart.
-To prevent this, VRS deployed in critical scenarios (like healthcare, finance, and many others) need to incorporate strategies that inherently provide the end-user with human-readable cues that motivate the chart suggestions.
+To prevent this, VRSs deployed in critical scenarios (like healthcare, finance, and many others) must incorporate strategies that inherently provide the end-user with human-readable cues that motivate the chart suggestions.
 Although state-of-the-art explainability mechanisms designed for image classification (e.g., \cite{imageinterpretability} among others) might be a useful starting point, they are not readily useful to indicate which parts of a chart convey relevant and perceptually visible information on an existing relationship between plotted variables.
 Note that this issue is closely related to the problem of finding good perceptual metrics.